 For a full list of things to do in New York, I could talk for days.
 The greatest part about the city is that just by going outside for a walk, you’re in for an adventure.
 Keep an open mind and don’t be afraid to wander.
 These are the things that I suggest doing on your own:

 A built in friend group of travelers just like you!

-If you want to get away from the family’s with fanny packs, take a tour of a less popular area (it’ll widen your horizons anyway).
+If you want to get away from the family’s with fanny packs, take (it’ll widen your horizons anyway).
 At the very least, you have the attention of a local for at least an hour or two.
 Ask for recommendations; I’ve sometimes planned an entire trip that way!